 - 2 cups fresh or frozen corn kernels

-- 28 ounces dark red kidney beans, rinsed and drained 1 can
+- 28 ounces dark red kidney beans (rinsed and drained)

-- 15 ounces cannellini beans, rinsed and drained 1 can
+- 15 ounces cannellini beans (rinsed and drained)

-- 15 ounces black beans, rinsed and drained 1 can
+- 15 ounces black beans (rinsed and drained)

-- 15 ounces garbanzo beans (chickpeas), rinsed and drained 1 can
+- 15 ounces garbanzo beans (chickpeas) (rinsed and drained)

 - Kosher salt and freshly ground black pepper

-If using fresh corn, bring a medium pot of water to a boil.
-Add corn and simmer for about 3 minutes.
-Drain and cool to room temperature.
-If using frozen corn, place in strainer and run cool water over the corn until it thaws.
-Drain.
+- If using fresh corn, bring a medium pot of water to a boil.
+Add corn and simmer for about 3 minutes, then drain and cool to room temperature.
+If using frozen corn, place in strainer and run cool water over the corn until it thaws, then drain.